 - Mabel Elsie Veness.
 Born 14 April 1901 in Herstmonceux

 - Alfred Henry Veness.
 Born 1904 in Herstmonceux.

-It is possible that Alfred John Veness had been widowed by 1939, at which time he was living with Georgina F Wallis and her family at 2 Rucklands Terrace, London Road, Hailsham.
+In 1939 Alfred John Veness was living with Georgina F Wallis and her family at 2 Bucklands Terrace, London Road, Hailsham.
 He was described as a widower and was employed as a bricklayer.